cbourjau/cargo-with/README.md

 ```
 Usage
 -----
-The core idea of `cargo-with` is to fit well into your development workflow using `cargo run` and `cargo test`.
+The core idea of `cargo-with` is to fit well into your development workflow using `cargo <subcommand>`.
 All you have to do is add `with <some-command> -- ` in front of your usual `cargo` commands. `cargo-with` will then try it's best to identify the created artifact and run it with your command.

 E.g. in order to run your binary through `gdb` do: